Cwarcup/personal-blog/data/blog/Data-Structures/stack.md

 title: Stacks - JavaScript Data Structures
 date: '2022-04-25'
 tags: ['Data Structures', 'JavaScript', 'Stack']
-draft: false
+draft: true
-summary: Weave receives two queues as arguments and combines the contents of each into new, third queue.
+summary: Overview of a stack, including creating, pushing, popping, and peeking.
 ---

 A stack is a linear data structure that behaves much like stacking real-world physical items.
 Stacks follow the 'Last In, First Out' principle.
 For example, imagine adding a magazine on top of a stack of books.
 The magazine would be the first item to be removed.